molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod08/LAB_08.md

 ### Scenario

-Currently, your on-premises Contoso Events application uses a WCF service to list the hotels that are near a location.
-You would like to continue to use the WCF service, but you cannot modify your company’s firewall.
-You also would not like to expose the true network location of the WCF service.
-You have decided to use Service Bus relays so that you have a common endpoint that you can provide to client applications.
-You will start by using that endpoint in your Contoso Events web application.
+Now that you can generate sign-in sheets in worker roles, you need a scalable and consistent way to enqueue messages for the worker role.
+You have decided to use an Azure queue mechanism so that you can scale the worker roles in isolation to meet the demand of the queue size.
+In this lab, you will begin by implementing the communication between the Administration web application and the worker role by using Storage queues.
+Then you will replace that implementation with an implementation that uses Service Bus queues.

 ### Objectives